EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 ### iOS specifics
 * Supported methods: `find`, `create`, `modify`, `delete`, ..
 * All methods work without showing the native calendar.
 Your app never loses control.
-* Tested on iOS 6 and 7.
+* Tested on iOS 6+.
+* On iOS 10+ you need to provide a reason to the user for Calendar access.
+This plugin adds an empty `NSCalendarsUsageDescription` key to the /platforms/ios/*-Info.plist file which you can override with your custom string [per Apple's guideline](https://developer.apple.com/library/prerelease/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW15).

 ### Android specifics
 * Supported methods on Android 4: `find`, `create` (silent and interactive), `delete`, ..